corbett/QuantumComputing/README.md

 We'll continue with this example in pure python below.

-Note that using IBM's measurment code ```measure q[0];``` will actually collapse the state, but for convenience the internal state before collapse is stored in qubit.get_noop().
+Note: using IBM's measurment code ```measure q[0];``` will actually collapse the state, but for convenience the internal state before collapse is stored in qubit.get_noop().
 Nature doesn't give this to us, but I can can give it to you!

 # Pure Python Quantum computing machinery
 Quantum computing operations can also be done in pure python, either with the QuantumComputer machinery or by directly manipulating gates.
+## QuantumComputer machinery

 ```
 # Swap Qubits example IBM tutorial Section IV, Page 1